Related Topics

 If you’ve heard of shingles, you know it shows up as a painful, blistery rash.
 This intensely unpleasant condition is caused by the varicella-zoster virus (VZV)—the same virus responsible for chickenpox.
 If you had chickenpox when you were young, the virus remains “asleep” in your body for many years.
 As you get older, or if your immune system becomes compromised, VZV is more likely to reactivate and cause shingles.

-Fortunately, you can get vaccinated against shingles and reduce your risk of developing this illness.
+Fortunately, the shingles vaccine can reduce your risk of developing the shingles rash and potential complications.
 But many people 65 or older wonder: “Does Medicare cover the shingles vaccine?”
 Here’s what you need to know about insurance coverage for this important immunization.

 Understanding the shingles vaccine

 In terms of effectiveness, Shingrix is a major upgrade from the older Zostavax vaccine, which is no longer available in the U.S. Even if you were previously vaccinated with Zostavax, you should still get the Shingrix shot.
-(Note: If you received a shingles vaccination before 2020, you received Zostavax).
+(Note: Zostavax was discontinued in 2020).

-CDC advises that healthy adults age 50 and older receive the shingles vaccine.
+CDC advises that healthy adults age 50 and older receive the shingles vaccine series.
 Shingrix is administered in two doses, typically given two to six months apart.
 Vaccination is also recommended for some adults age 19 years and older who have compromised immune systems.

 Does original Medicare cover the shingles vaccine?